-• Create a user name and password for the MySQL Enterprise Monitor Agent.
-The Agent user credentials are used by every monitoring agent to connect to MySQL Enterprise Service Manager.
+• Create user with agent role: the Agent user credentials are used by every monitoring agent to connect to MySQL Enterprise Service Manager.
 The user defined here is added to the default agent role.
-For more information, see Chapter 24, Access Control.
+For more information on the default roles, see Chapter 25, Access Control.

 This is the user described in Section 3.3.3, "Users Created on First Log-in".
-The agent must log in to report its findings.
+The agent must connect to the MySQL Enterprise Service Manager to transmit the monitored data.
 Record the agent's credentials; this information is required when installing the agent.

 It is possible to configure additional Agent users should your system require it.
-For more information, see Chapter 24, Access Control.
+For more information, see Chapter 25, Access Control.